Tuesday, September 30, 2008

 All that to say, here's what we believe about Halloween:

 > There is nothing evil about October 31 in and of itself.
-Nor is their necessarily anything evil about dressing up, buying, passing out, receiving, eating candy, hanging out with friends, carving a pumpkin, etc.
+Nor is their necessarily anything evil about dressing up, buying candy, passing out candy, receiving candy, eating candy, hanging out with friends, carving a pumpkin, etc.

 > There are people in the past and in the present who choose to use October 31 as a day for evil.
 Vandalism, substance abuse, sexual "fun" (have you seen some of the costumes these days?), imitation of blood and violence have all, among certain groups, become closely associated with Halloween.